2023 Pacific typhoon season: Retirement

-At their 56th Session in February 2024, the Typhoon Committee announced that the names Doksuri, Saola and Haikui would be retired from the naming lists for the Western Pacific.
+At their 56th Session in February 2024, the ESCAP/WMO Typhoon Committee announced that the names Doksuri, Saola and Haikui would be removed from the naming lists for the Western Pacific due to the number of deaths and amount of damages each one caused, and they will not be used again for another typhoon name.
 In 2025, they were replaced by Bori, Saobien, and Tianma respectively.